enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 8 - Experimental Design.md

 10. How long should exp.
 Be?
 	1. 6 blocks
 	2. Why should your blocks be random?
+11. In ERD, How close together should events be presented?
+	1. until the BOLDr is back to baseline
+How do we call the timelapse between the S1 and S2
+	Stimulus Onset Asynchrony

 what are the differents design types?
 	Categorical, factorial, parametric designs